Kanomble/platexpress_shiny/README.md

 # platexpress_shiny
 Transforming platexpress data for visualization in shiny dashboards.

+## validate and need server functionality

+Shiny best practice for [error handling](https://shiny.rstudio.com/articles/validation.html) involves utilization of the `validate(...,errorClass= character(0))` and `need()` for output rendering functions.
+With the keyword argument `errorClass`, special CSS classes can be applied to the error message.
+Objects of the "try-error" class can also serve as input for `validate`.

 ## starting rstudio for developing
 Clone the git-repo into an desired directory.
 Edit the PASSWORD environment variable.
 Start docker desktop on windows or the docker client on ubuntu.
 Open a shell (e.g. the windows powershell) and change your current directory to the downloaded git-repo directory with the command `cd path-to-git-repo`.
 Start the docker container by using the `docker-compose up` command.
 Visit the URL `localhost:8787` in an browser of your choice, google chrome or firefox are recommended.
 Use rstudio as user and the variable PASSWORD as your password.
 Load the `required_packages.R` script into your working directory (WD) and submit the code.
 This will install all necessary packages.